Enoch Mgijima

-Enoch Mgijima (1868 – 5 March 1928) was a Christian Xhosa prophet and evangelist.
+Enoch Mgijima (1868 – 5 March 1928) was a Xhosa prophet and evangelist.
 He formed his own church, known as the Israelites, a breakaway from the Church of God and Saints of Christ, and led them through a clash with the white Union of South Africa government, which left 163 Israelites dead, 129 wounded and 95 taken prisoner, in what became known as the Bulhoek Massacre.

 Personal life

 Enoch Mgijima, the youngest of nine children – five girls and four boys, was born in Bulhoek, 25 km southwest of Queenstown to parents Jonas Mayekiso Mgijima and MaKheswa in 1868.
 His father, a successful farmer, Jonas Mgijima, was among those Mfengu people who accepted land from the British in a buffer zone - Ntabelanga, or Bulhoek - in return for their support.
 Like many Mfengu families in the area, the Mgijimas adopted British ideas like wearing Western clothing, raising their children as Wesleyan Methodists and sending them to mission schools.
 Mgijima's brothers studied at Lovedale Institute and Zonnebloem College in Cape Town.
 Mgijima completed Standard 3 (Grade 5) at a local school but could not go to Lovedale because of severe headaches.
-He became a Wesleyan lay preacher, hunter and farmer.
+He became a member of the Wesleyan Methodist Church, Hunter and Farmer, It was during that time that he started having visions.